 The level of expected planning for a project is directly connected to the magnitude and complexity of the proposed changes/designs and to the impacts to the overall active transportation network.

-Projects with larger scopes and costs should demonstrate a more extensive internal planning process, including the analysis of a wide range of alternatives.
+Projects with smaller scopes and costs should not have to demonstrate an extensive of an internal planning process, including the analysis of a wide range of alternatives, as a project with a much larger scope.